On the enumeration of Tarski fixed points: Introduction

-For regular equivalence, a heuristic lattice exploration method~\citep{bbe-ir-89} and a combinatorial optimization approach (generalized blockmodeling \citep{bdf-oare-92,dbf-gb-05}) have been proposed to find instances between the maximum and minimum instance.
-However, neither approach is guaranteed to find such equivalences, even if some exist.
+In the literature on behavioral and role equivalence, some approaches have been proposed to list instances of regular equivalences, which are Tarski fixed points on the lattice of equivalences.
+Specifically, a heuristic lattice exploration method~\citep{bbe-ir-89} and a combinatorial optimization approach (generalized blockmodeling \citep{bdf-oare-92,dbf-gb-05}) have been used to find non-trivial instances.
+However, neither approach provides a guarantee to find non-trivial equivalences, even if some exist.
 Moreover, the former approach needs to repeatedly solve graph isomorphism problems, while it has been shown for the latter that the underlying $k$-role assignment problem about finding regular equivalences with exactly $k$ equivalence classes is NP-hard \citep{rs-hhidi-01,fp-cccra-05}.
 Note that this hardness result does not immediately imply that enumeration of regular equivalences is hard as well.

-Related are also role-primitive graphs \citep{eb-rcg-91} that admit exactly two trivial regular equivalences, the single-class equivalence and the singletons-only equivalence.
-While it is obvious that enumeration is easy on known role-primitive graphs, no efficient algorithm appears known to recognize role-primitive graphs in the first place.